JonDotsoy/cofy/ROADMAP.md

 2. The second message is intended for a specific user and fetched from a local file path.

 By introducing this feature, we can make it easier to create dynamic and interactive experiences within our application.

+### 🐞 Vulnerability protection before to read a file or execute a command

+Show on terminal before to execute on terminal o read a file.

+If use `roadmap -A` this allow all execution otherwise show on terminal if you area allow this action.